richmondu/libpyawsbarebone/README.md

 libpyawsbarebone is a bare bone Python implementation of Amazon services connectivity.
 It uses plain sockets and encryption to send HTTP POST packet signed with SigV4 and sent over secure TLS tunnel.

-It is useful for people who want to know how to implement Amazon connectivity from scratch without using Amazon SDKs, such as the Python Boto3 library.
+It is useful for people who want to know how to implement Amazon connectivity from scratch (ex. for resource-constrained MCU using C) without using Amazon SDKs, such as the Python Boto3 library.

 Supported Amazon Services: